Two arrested in separate schemes to sell fake LSU tickets Saturday

 As Goodlett was being taken into custody, officers also found a small amount of marijuana in his possession.
 He was also later found to have two pills, which were classified as a schedule 2 controlled substance, and around $1,200 in cash.

-Another man, 33-year-old David Fleming was also arrested for reportedly selling two fake tickets for $400, according to arrest records.
+Another man, 33-year-old David Fleming of Jonesboro, Ga. was also arrested for reportedly selling two fake tickets for $400, according to arrest records.
 When officers attempted to stop Fleming, he fled on foot.
 Fleming was eventually brought down after one officer deployed a taser.

 Both men admitted to selling the counterfeit tickets.
 Goodlett was booked into the East Baton Rouge Parish Prison for theft over $1,000, illegal use of counterfeit trademark, simple possession of marijuana and possession of a schedule 2 controlled substance.
 Fleming was booked into the prison for theft under $1,000, illegal use of counterfeit trademark and resisting an officer.